johnsengendo/Digital-Forensics/README.md

 # Digital-Forensics Project

-Digital Forensics helps in developing technical solutions needed to protect organisations against cyber attacks and investigation of digital crimes.
-In this project, I aimed at training a Generative Adversarial Network following the architecture below.
+Digital Forensics helps in developing technical solutions needed to protect organisations by countering deep fake.
+In this project, I trainned a Generative Adversarial Network consisting of two networks (Generator & Discriminator) working against each other following the architecture below.
 ## GAN architecture

 ![GAN](GAN.JPG)